SwiftGrade/SwiftGrade/README.md

 # SwiftGrade

-This Is the Website for managing the grades
+This Is the Website for managing the school grades.
+This Program si working in progress, Stay tuned!